1-8192/bu_cs_665_assignment_2_allegranzi/README.md

 This application implements a notification system for a network of retailers and local freelance drivers in a bustling city.
 The system aims to streamline the process of delivering products to customer destinations by generating and dispatching delivery requests to available van, taxi, and scooter drivers.

-Application requirements from the assignment:
+Application requirements from the assignment:\
-● Classes for Shop, DeliveryRequest, and Driver must be incorporated into your implementation.
+● Classes for Shop, DeliveryRequest, and Driver must be incorporated into your implementation.\
-● To test your solution, create an instance of Shop, a DeliveryRequest, and a minimum of 5 Driver objects.
+● To test your solution, create an instance of Shop, a DeliveryRequest, and a minimum of 5 Driver objects.\
-● During testing, broadcast a single Delivery Request and send notifications to all Drivers regarding the delivery.
+● During testing, broadcast a single Delivery Request and send notifications to all Drivers regarding the delivery.\

 I have created the above classes using the Observer design pattern.
 The Shop class implements a ShopPublisher interface, and is the observable.
 The Driver class implements the DriverSubscriber interface, and is the observer.
 The DeliveryRequest class I built out is standalone, but contains useful information for a delivery, like address.

-The application does not have any CLI or UI interaction, but running the main class will output some sample text.
+The application does not have any CLI or UI interaction, but running the Main class will output some sample text.
 The Main class builds out the Shop observer and creates 5 drivers subscribed to the shop.
 It then creates a hardcoded delivery request and notifies all subscribed drivers.

 Example Screenshot: